Updated May 1 2021

 - No signs of safety concerns in animal studies.
-Research conducted on animals before and during pregnancy found no evidence suggesting concerns with vaccine safety of the Moderna, Pfizer-BioNTech, or Johnson & Johnson’s vaccine.
+Research conducted on animals before and during pregnancy found no evidence suggesting concerns with vaccine safety in pregnant animals or their babies of the Moderna, Pfizer-BioNTech, or Johnson & Johnson/Janssen vaccine.

 Current Status of the Vaccine Rollout

-If you live in the US: Since the rollout in December, more than 171 million doses have been administered and over 2 million more are being administered each day!
+If you live in the US: Since the rollout in December, more than 240 million doses have been administered and over 2 million more are being administered each day!
 Moderna and Pfizer-BioNTech vaccines require two doses and the Johnson & Johnson vaccines require one.
-Currently, one-third of the U.S. population has been vaccinated with at least one shot already, and 19.4% are fully vaccinated with both doses.
-Researchers estimate about 70% to 80% of people in the country need to have immunity to stop the rapid spread.
+Currently, almost 43.6% of the U.S. population has been vaccinated with at least one dose already, and 31% are fully vaccinated.
+Researchers estimate about 70% to 85% of people in the country need to have immunity to stop the rapid spread and the government has encouraged states to open eligibility to anyone by May 1.
 See individual state data here and find out where you can go to get the vaccine here.

-If you live in the UK: Since December, over 31 million doses have been administered of the Pfizer-BioNTech, Oxford Uni-AstraZeneca, and Moderna vaccines, and currently, over half of the UK population has 1 dose, and about 1 in 10 adults have received both doses.
+If you live in the UK: Since December, over 49 million doses have been administered of the Pfizer-BioNTech, Oxford Uni-AstraZeneca, and Moderna vaccines, and currently, over half of UK adults have received 1 dose, and over 14 million adults have received both doses.
 England, Scotland, and Wales are now offering vaccines to people 50 and older, and Northern Ireland is offering them to people over 40.
 There has been some evidence linking the Oxford-AstraZeneca vaccine to very rare blood clots after the 1st dose.
 The World Health Organization said the link is “plausible” but more research is needed to confirm, as over 200 million people have received the vaccine worldwide and reported blood clots were very rare (which is a 4 in 1 million risk).
 Those under 30 years old are advised to be given the Pfizer-BioNTech or Moderna as an alternative.
 You can find information about eligibility and booking an appointment on the NHS website.

-If you live in Australia: Since late February, almost 1 million doses have been administered so far to healthcare workers, border enforcement, care homes workers, and care home residents.
-The government has secured over 150 million doses total from 4 agreements with Pfizer-BioNTech, Oxford-AstraZeneca, Novavax, and COVAX Facility, and vaccines in this initial rollout are from Pfizer/BioNTech and Oxford-AstraZeneca.
-The vaccine rollout is happening slowly at the moment compared to other countries as mass vaccination sites weren’t allowed in all states, but many have adopted this policy now and are working on fast-tracking vaccinations.
+If you live in Australia: Since late February, over 2.23 million doses have been administered so far to healthcare workers, border enforcement, care homes workers, and care home residents.
+The government has secured vaccines from 4 agreements with Pfizer-BioNTech, Oxford-AstraZeneca, Novavax, and COVAX Facility, and vaccines in this initial rollout are from Pfizer/BioNTech and Oxford-AstraZeneca.
+The vaccine rollout is happening slowly at the moment compared to other countries as mass vaccination sites weren’t allowed in all states, but many have adopted this policy now and now are working to fast-track vaccinations.
 If you’d like to check your vaccine eligibility and find out when you can receive it, use this helpful tool here.